CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 ```

 This is of course a very bad example of how you should write your personal salutation,
-because your conditional block would become as long as the list of all names in the world.
+because your conditional block should become as long as the list of all names in the world.

 A much better example would obviously be: